|

 make sense: If two galaxies are roughly in the same place then their

-supposed to be a measure of their distance, although it may include a
+supposed to be a measure of their distance (although the redshift may include a

-relatively minor component due to local motion).
+relatively minor Doppler component due to local motion).
 The observational

-fact that they don’t is considered anomalous.
+fact that the redshifts don’t agree is considered anomalous.
 The mystery is in the

 cause, and also why some of the anomalies are so extreme.